For years after the end of World War II, Walter Whitehorse teased his wife, Marie, about his “girlfriend,” Queen Elizabeth II.

 “I thought to myself, ‘Holy smokes, now what am I going to do?’” he said about the fight.

 Whitehorse quickly grabbed his paperwork and his other belongings and caught a bus to Great Lakes, Illinois, and prepared to go home.

 He has no regrets about his nearly four years in the Navy.

 “I loved the military,” Whitehorse said.
 “I had two pair of dress shoes, I had one or two pair of work shoes, I had five sets of underwear, three sets of long john underwear – stuff I never had before.
 I had a pea coat, other coats, with a lot of other gear.
 I had a pile of stuff.
 More than I ever had.”

 He met his future wife, Marie Stoffel, in Illinois.
 Returning to the Madison area, he studied auto mechanics at Madison Area Technical College.
-He and his older brother, Harry, owned and operated Chief Auto Parts for several decades.
+He and Marie owned and operated Chief Auto Parts for several decades.